yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes.md

     - We cant modify the element of a set, We can just remove or insert elements.
     - We cant modify the existing `key` of a map i.e, we cant change the first element in the pair, We can just remove or insert keys.
     - We can modify the `value` of the existing `key`, eg: mymap['key']++;

+- `Deques` are faster for insertion/deletion of elements at the beginning than `vectors`.